Retrieval Augmented Generation

 Once you have created your RAG service setup, you will get taken to the Topics page.
 This page will be empty when first creating your service.
 You can start setting up your topics, by clicking on the Add topic button in the top right corner of the middle panel of your screen.

-Click the Create topic button in the top right corner of the middle panel of your screen
+Select the 'Add topic' button from the top right hand corner of your screen

 Once you have created a topic, you can start adding your documents, data and information to it by using the 'Adding sources' section.